The Awful Awful, a quirky Rhode Island drink, that survived multiple bankruptcies and the machinations of Wall Street.

 Many New Englanders remember when it was sold throughout the region.
 And then it morphed – some say tragically – into a Fribble.
 Today you can only get an Awful Awful in Rhode Island and Southeastern Massachusetts.

-The Awful Awful is an ultra-thick milkshake with ice milk that makes the difference.
+The Awful Awful is an ultra-thick milkshake made with ice milk.
 "It's a drink!" explains the advertising copy.

 The Rhode Island blog Quahog.org describes it as a cousin of the cabinet and the frappe, and an evil twin of the Fribble.

-Today the Awful Awful is the signature drink of Newport Creamery, which has 10 casual restaurants in Rhode Island and two in Southeastern Massachusetts.
+Today the decadent milkshake is the signature drink of Newport Creamery, which has 10 casual restaurants in Rhode Island and two in Southeastern Massachusetts.

 Newport Creamery started in 1928 when Samuel Rector took over a wholesale dairy in Newport.
 His son joined the company in 1932 and they began delivering milk to homes on Aquidneck Island.
 The Rectors opened a milk bar in 1940 in Middletown, where the company's flagship restaurant and plant are still located.

 It was during the 1940s that Bond’s, a New Jersey ice cream maker, concocted a recipe for a milkshake that used ice milk and syrup.
 One customer chugged the 24 oz. drink and said it was "awful big and awful good."
-Hence the name Awful Awful.
+Hence the name.